A recent High Court decision could place an even greater burden on employers when conducting internal disciplinary processes.

 David O'Riordan is a Partner at SOR and is the Head of the Litigation Department.
 Since qualifying as a solicitor in 1996 he has gained extensive experience advising a wide range of clients including corporations, professional organisations and individuals on both contentious and non-contentious issues.
 He acts in all aspects of employment law, commercial disputes, arbitration as well as personal injury plaintiff and defence actions.
 He has extensive experience representing large multinationals, semi-state bodies, self-insured companies and insurance companies.
 David also lectures on employment law issues.

-Contact our Employment Law Team Today
+Contact our Professional Employment Law Solicitors Dublin, Ireland

 To speak to one of our experienced solicitors about internal disciplinary processes, or for legal advice in relation to Employment Law, contact us today via our online contact form.